ivoyager/ivoyager/data/solar_system/README.txt

 	in replacement dictionaries specified in Global.unit_multipliers or Global.unit_functions.
 Units can be prefixed by "10^### " where ### is a valid integer.

+Prefix (optional row):

+	Prefix is valid for Type = STRING (including 'name' field) and TABLE_ROW.
+	Prefixes non-blank cells with value.
+To prefix the 0 column ('name' field), use 'Prefix/<value>'.
+E.g., 'Prefix/PLANET_' is used in planets.tsv to prefix all row names with 'PLANET_'.